 - Net income decreased substantially to less than 10%.

 - Between 2008 to 2014, the tax rate was in the range of 32-33%.

-- It shows percentage changes in all line items of the Income Statement which makes analysis and Interpretation of Top Line (Sales) and Bottom Line (Net Profit) easy and more informative.
+- It shows percentage changes in all income statement line items, which makes analysis and Interpretation of Top LineTop LineThe top line is the revenue earned by the business by selling goods or services, reported in the income statement for a defined period.
+(Sales) and Bottom Line (Net Profit) easy and more informative.

-- Financial Data reported in Comparative Income Statement is useful only if same accounting principles are followed in the preparation of such statements.
-In the case where deviation is observed such Comparative Income Statement will not serve the intended purpose.
+- Financial Data reported in the Comparative Income Statement is useful only if the same accounting principlesAccounting PrinciplesAccounting principles are the set guidelines and rules issued by accounting standards like GAAP and IFRS for the companies to follow while recording and presenting the financial information in the books of accounts. are followed to prepare such statements.
+If the deviation is observed, such a Comparative Income Statement will not serve the intended purpose.

 - A comparative Income Statement is not of much use in cases where the company has diversified into new business lines, which have drastically impacted Sales and profitability.